Narquelion/lpl-training/assignments/hw1/readme.md

 Note that the name that should be displayed in the experiment does not always match the image name.
 Your solution should address this (*without* changing the filenames).

+### Demographic information & instructions

+Whenever you create an experiment, you need to update the consent form and instructions to reflect the content of your experiment.
+So that you are aware of how to edit this information, please replace all of the following strings in hw1.data.json with the provided text:

+DESC_OF_RESEARCH: "In this research, we are investigating the processes involved in the comprehension of sentences. "

+DESC_OF_STUDY: [Come up with this on your own!]

+STUDY_LENGTH: "about 10 minutes"

+STUDY_PAY: "$1.00 USD"

+EXPT_INSTRUCTIONS: [Come up with this on your own!]

 ### Hints

 * Keep the functionality of `jsPsych.randomization.factorial()` in mind when creating your list of stimuli.
 In other words, don't just make a list of all possible trials!
 Documentation for this function can be found here here: [https://www.jspsych.org/core_library/jspsych-randomization/](https://www.jspsych.org/core_library/jspsych-randomization/).